 Ok, here we go with my recumbent experience.
 A little history first.
 I'm and avid cyclist with 9 years of racing road and track bikes.
 I've had a lot of racing experiences including the 1983 Word Pro Cycling Championships in Switzerland, and the 1983 Tour de L'avenir stage race in France.
-I've never stopped riding, totaling over 30 years and 250,000 miles, and I still love getting on my bike.
-I've also been a bicycle mechanic for over 30 years and created and still operate the mobile bicycle repair business, now running for 24 years.
-I've worked on many recumbents over the past 30 years and have always been interested in the ride.
-As a mechanic I only get to tool around the block, I never really experienced hills and flats at speed.
+I never stopped riding over the past 35 years, totaling over 250,000 miles, and I still love getting on my bike.
+I've also been a bicycle mechanic for over 35 years and created and still operate The Bike Doctor mobile bicycle repair business, now running for 28 years.
+I've worked on many recumbents over the years and have always been interested in the ride.
+As a mechanic I only get to tool around the block, and never experienced a recumbent or "Formula One" style bike on hills and flats at high speed.
 Though recumbents have been around for a long time they always looked a bit clunky to me, sort of home made and bit too heavy.
 Things have changed, especially in the past 10 years.
-Not only are they better looking but oh my god, do these bikes ride well.
+Not only are they better looking but man do these bikes ride well.
 If you read my updates you will experience what I experience as a new recumbent rider.
 I plan to find out exactly why people love this style of bike and also to understand why someone would not.
 I'll share the ride on a ride by ride update on this web page.

 5 Bacchetta bike models came today.
 This was my first purchased with Bacchetta.
 I first noticed the workmanship on these recumbents, clean welds and beautiful simplistic design.
 I really like this about Bacchetta, their attention to detail and design runs all the way through their bike.
-The first bike assembled is the Bellandare, it's a low riding long wheelbase recumbent, pretty much what recumbents looked like for many years.
+The first bike assembled is the Bellandare, it's a low riding long wheelbase recumbent, pretty much what recumbents looked like for the past 100 years.
 You still see a lot of this style out there, but that's changing.
-This bike is designed to be very stable and low to the ground so you can get your feet down fast.
+This bike is designed to be stable and low to the ground so you can get your feet down fast.
 This was a dream to ride, not much effort or concentration needed for this first ride.
 Very sharp turns are a bit more work due to the long wheelbase but on any ride a sharp turn is rare to none.
 Even my non-riding wife handled this bike with ease...she loved it.
 This is exciting, my wife has always been a tough sell for bike riding.
 She never felt comfortable with the road bike position and the saddle, so she never really got the miles in to get used to the bike.
-Then we tried a Santana road tandem.
+We road a Santana road tandem for a year.
 We could both ride together but the usual issues still existed with the added ones being her view consisted mostly of my back and she had zero control.
 I was the bicyclist so I became the captain.
 We took maybe 20 rides and then she lost interest.
 That era ended and I wondered if a tandem rucumbent would work, but there was still the no control issue for her, so I dropped that idea also.
-Back when we looked at the tandem recumbent the solo rides were still a bit clunky, so I didn't consider a solo recumbent bike for her.
+Back when we looked at the tandem recumbent back then the solo rides for recumbents were still a bit clunky, so I dropped that idea also.

 The next bike to assembled is the Corsa, the one I chose for myself.
-A very slick model and very fast and high on performance.
+I call this style Formula One.
+Not only for the fact that the body position it puts you in is very similar to a formula one race car but also because the recumbent was the original design for a bicyle.
+This bike is a very slick model and very fast and high on performance.
 These bikes come with narrow 650c or 700c wheels.
 For those who don't know, the 650c wheel is a very common wheel size for small road bike frames and some tri-athlete bike front wheels.
 Most tire companies make tires for this size so high end tires are easy to find.
 Now for the test ride.
 Remember, I'm new to riding this style of bike, so what I feel will be what you feel on your first ride.
 The bike seat on the Corsa sits higher off the ground than the Bellandare and so do your feet.
 It has a shorter wheel base which puts you over the wheels instead of between them.
 You lean back a bit more and pretty much are looking straight at your crank set.
 Fantastic for aero dynamics which makes these bikes faster than a typical road bike.
 Now for the ride, I try it with standard pedals first.
-Holly cow, this bike is twitchy, or is it me.
+Wow, the bike is twitchy, or is it me.
 I start and stop quickly, maybe travel 10 feet.
 Such a different position and your feet are about 3 feet above the ground.
 I take off again and tell myself to just relax and believe.
 Ok, past the 10 foot marker and going down the hill a bit, but slowly.
 It is twitchy.
 Twitchy is a feel we talked about when we went from a road bike to a track bike.
 The steering angle is steeper on a track bike which makes the bike quick to turn.
 A track bike is twitchier than a road bike and a road bike twitchier than a bike you would ride around town.
-Like a sports car handling compared to Cadillac.
+Like sports car handling compared to Cadillac.
 You get use to it on a road bike and end up loving the quick response.
 Anyway, the Corsa is very quick to steer and I feel a bit out of control.
-I wonder if it the way a recumbent steers is differently than a road bike?
+I wonder if the way a recumbent steers is differently than a road bike.
 I'm in a completely different position on the bike so the feel and balance is totally new.
 It's time to get my cleats and cycling gear on and take this out for a real test.

 Recommendation #2.
 Relax the upper body.
 It seemed if I let my body control the correction left or right and relax my hands on the grips and lay back into the seat, the turn felt much smoother.
 I was fighting the turn at first, tight grip and tight around the waist...this is very different than a standard road bike.
 Onward, a few more stop lights and this is getting easier already.
 I'm still sending both feet down to the ground, maybe this is the proper way to stop on a recumbent.
 When the road is straight I think I can feel the sensation of riding a recumbent.
 It's smooth, relaxed, and the view...wow.
 I find myself looking at much more scenery, my head is in a very natural position for enjoying what's around me.
 First hill, nothing steep.
 It's said these bikes don't do as well going up hills as a standard road bike, and today my first day, it's true.
 I've also heard that different muscle groups are taxed differently in this laid back position.
 Jumping forward, to the hours after the ride this is true also.
 I haven't felt a sore muscle from riding a bicycle in 20 years, today I did.
 Looks like quads and hamstring are used differently or possibly more.
 Reached the top of the hill and I was, well, ok with my speed.
 Not up to my road bike speed but not as far off as I was expecting.
 This ends the ride for me today, I live at the top of a hill so a cool down for me never really happens.
 Still puffing a bit from the hill and my legs still tight from the last pedal stroke, I clip out of the pedals and attempt to stand.
 Watch out here things are a bit weird.
 I almost fall backwards, catch myself and attempt to take a step forward.
 This is strange, I feel like I'm pushing against a strong headwind...I can't walk forward without an extra effort.
 That lasted for about 10 seconds and then I acclimated.
 I'm guessing that goes away as my inner ear learns to compensate.